White Corolla case: Background

-Hajyano, a native Karachi had previously been arrested wearing an army officers uniform (it is a crime in Pakistan to impersonate a military officer).
+Hajyano, a native Karachiite (Note: or Karachiwal in local vernacular speech, -wal being a common Hindustani suffix meaning "person belonging to") had previously been arrested wearing an army officers uniform (it is a crime in Pakistan to impersonate a military officer).
 He had been having an affair with a married woman and had claimed to be an army officer to her.
 He was later released on bail and went to Saudi Arabia.

-Cover Story of White Corolla Case
+Cover story of White Corolla case

 The statements of Ali Mohammed Hajyano, accused in 32 FIRs of various crimes including murder, dacoity, burglary and sexual abuse, have left police officials startled over the viciousness of his crimes.

 Policemen investigating what is known as the White Corolla car case, because this was the automobile that was used in most of the crimes, are startled by the manner and brazenness with which these crimes were committed allegedly by Hajyano, officials said.

 Hajyano not only robbed several families and couples but in many instances abused the women present at the scene of the crime.

 Investigators probing Mohammed Ali Hajyano said that there were about a total of 32 FIRs registered against the accused persons at various police stations of Clifton.
 Twelve cases were registered against them after their arrest.

 Murder case: They have also been arrested in a murder case committed in the jurisdiction of the Boat Basin police station.
 Hajyano has been identified in more than 10 cases so far.
 In many other cases, victims are afraid to come forward owing to the brutality of the crimes.

 In a statement given to investigators, Hajyano said that he was a resident of Defense society, was born in Karachi and had studied till Intermediate.
 He is married and his wife is a doctor, and he has one son.

 Moreover, he further disclosed that about two years before he had had an affair with a woman to whom he claimed he was an army officer.
 He was arrested by the Darakhshan police at the time while wearing an army uniform but was later bailed out.
 Following this incident, Hajyano went to Saudi Arabia but returned within a year.
 On his return, he decided to turn to robberies and crime.
 He met with a man called Umair Khan, a mechanic by profession.

 For their crimes, they selected a white Corolla car which Umair hired from a shop in DHA.
 According to the statement, in March 2008, the men were roaming in Defense and hijacked a couple in a Baleno car and at gunpoint robbed cash and jewelry and assaulted the man and threatened him.